"What is therapy (or assessment) for?"

-Even when therapy is required, there are still choices: What are the client's goals for therapy (not just parents' or the court's)?
+Even when therapy is required, there are still choices: What are the client's goals for therapy (not just parents' or a family member's goals)?
 What day and time works best so they don't miss important activities?
 (Sports, extracurricular activities, seeing friends, and down time are also "therapy.")
 Would the client prefer to "just talk" or try art therapy?
 Does a young child gravitate toward playing with puppets, role plays, or board games?
 Every activity is built around established, empirically based interventions, so what seems like playing to a child is actually based in cognitive behavioral therapy (CBT), for example.

 Shop Around For A Therapist

 There is also the choice of therapists.
 I tell everyone that therapy is just like any other relationship: You will click with some people and you won't with others.
 So shop around.
 Find a therapist who understands you, your goals, and your needs.
 Research has found that the therapeutic relationship itself is a powerful tool in getting better.

 When Therapy Is Required

 There are times when it is actually necessary to require therapy, such as when someone has been suicidal or engaged in unsafe behaviors that need to be addressed pronto.
 Sometimes marriages or relationships are at a breaking point, and one or both partners is feeling that counseling is the last hope.
 This can be explained, while being compassionate and understanding that the client really does not want to be there: "I know that this was not what you had planned for your Thursday afternoons.
 Right now though, this is what we need to do to keep you safe," or "The judge believes this is going to be helpful," or "Without counseling, I feel that our marriage will fail."
 Let your family member know that you want to hear what they think as therapy progresses.